Transgender rights in New Zealand: Demographics

 According to Statistics New Zealand using data from the 2021 Household Economic Survey, there are approximately 19,400 transgender and non-binary adults (18 and over) in New Zealand.
 Approximately 5,500 of these identify as male, 5,400 as female, and 8,500 as another gender.
 The Auckland region had the largest transgender and non-binary population at 6,900, followed by the Wellington region (3,300), Canterbury (2,900), and Waikato (1,200).

 New Zealand's transgender and non-binary population is younger compared to the cisgender population.
 Just under half (47.2%) of the transgender and non-binary population is aged under 35, compared to 30.8% of the cisgender population.
 In terms of ethnicity, 72.7% of the transgender and non-binary population are European (compared to 69.3%), 14.6% are Māori (14.0%), 6.7% are Pacific peoples (6.7%) and 16.9% are Asian (16.2%) (totals add to more than 100% since people may identify with multiple ethnicities).

-Around 23.9% of transgender and non-binary people people had a bachelor or higher degree (compared to 26.5% of the cisgender population), and 14.7% had no formal qualifications (compared to 18.8%).
+Around 23.9% of transgender and non-binary people had a bachelor or higher degree (compared to 26.5% of the cisgender population), and 14.7% had no formal qualifications (compared to 18.8%).
 Around 5.0% of transgender and non-binary people are unemployed, 63.3% are employed, and 29.5% are not in the labour force (compared to 3.0%, 65.6% and 28.0% respectively for the cisgender population).
 The transgender and non-binary population had an average annual disposable income of NZ$28,475, compared to $42,628 for the cisgender population.
 After adjusting for age, the average annual disposable income is $32,172 for the transgender and non-binary population, compared to $42,611 for the cisgender population.

 Cultural discrimination

 Discrimination on the basis of gender identity can also be cultural discrimination, as in New Zealand, several cultures have a history of differences in gender identity.
 Transgender Māori people — tangata ira tane (male who was born female), and whakawahine, hinehi, and hinehua (female who was born male) – were observed by the first European explorers to New Zealand.
-Cultures which accept transgender people can create positive environments for its members to determine their own gender identity.
+Cultures which accept transgender people can create positive environments for their members to determine their own gender identity.
 Transgender people from these communities may be aware of the potential to transition earlier, and may be less likely to require or desire genital surgery.
 However, there are also general concerns that Māori patients have reduced health access and receive fewer referrals and medical tests.